socketsupply/components/docs/src/docs/props.md

 ---

-There is no templating language in Tonic.
-It's just HTML &mdash; a limitation of HTML is that it only understands string values.
-So if we want to pass more complex property values to a component, Tonic can help.
-Notice the string we would normally return is prefixed with `this.html`.
-This just helps Tonic to understand your html better.
+Tonic has no templating language, it uses HTML.
+A limitation of HTML is that it only understands string values.
+If we want to pass more complex property values to a component, we can prefix the string returned by the render function with `this.html`.
+This helps Tonic to understand your html better.

 ```js
 const data = { greeting: 'hello, world' }